LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

    * This can be done before entering the Graduate program as a non-degree undergrad (cheaper undergraduate tuition).
-   * Or you can do prep courses while taking some graduate courses that do not require the prerequisites. (faster full-time finish!)
+   * Or you can do prep courses while taking a graduate course that does not require the prerequisites. (faster full-time finish!)

 In fall or spring you have the opportunity to take a compressed intensive